dailybruin/the-stack/_posts/2017-1-10-nba-players.md

 ---
 title: UCLA Basketball&#58; From Pauley to the Pros
-teaser: In light of UCLA basketball's recent resurgence, explore some of the former Bruins in the NBA
+teaser: In light of UCLA basketball's recent resurgence, explore some of the past and present Bruins in the NBA

 authors:
     - mahir_eusufzai
 key_takeaways:
     - UCLA basketball has consistently produced NBA players through the years
-    - Top players include Kareem Abdul Jabbar, Russel Westbrook, and Kevin Love.
+    - Top players include Kareem Abdul-Jabbar, Russell Westbrook, and Kevin Love.
-    - Some third thing
+    - Lonzo Ball could end up as one of the top 5 NBA players from UCLA

 featured_image:
     url: nba-players/thumbnail.png